-Lab Create: Using the Retain FeatureEstimated reading time: 7 minutes
+Create: Using the Retain FeatureEstimated reading time: 10 minutes

-When using INTERJECT to pull data into your spreadsheet, the report area will be cleared before new data is inserted.
-In some situations, you may want to bypass the clear action and retain some formulas, since pulling could remove formulas you have on other columns related to certain data rows.
+Interject provides a retain feature so that you can update the data in a report without deleting rows, keeping your formulas and other information intact.
+Typically, when using Interject to pull data into your spreadsheet, the report area will be cleared before new data is inserted.
+This is typically done by the deletion of rows.
+In some situations, you may want to avoid this clear action in order to retain some formulas or other information, since pulling could remove formulas you have on other columns related to certain data rows.
 This is especially true when you are budgeting or forecasting with historical numbers.
 The report may have history on the left and your forecasting formulas and numbers will be input on the right.
-This lab will show you how to update the data in a report without deleting rows that must be retained.

 Now input 7002 into Location and 2002-05 into Month.
 Then Pull the report.